diversenok/NtUtilsLibrary/Readme.md

 end;
 ```

-You can also create boxed (allocated on the heap) managed records that allow sharing value types as if they are reference types.
+You can create boxed (allocated on the heap) managed records that allow sharing value types as if they are reference types.
 Note that they can also include managed fields like Delphi strings and dynamic arrays - the compiler emits code for releasing them automatically:

 ```pascal
 type